Why is the leek associated with Wales?

 The link may date all the way back to days of the Welsh druids, who worshipped trees, flowers and plants.
 The reputation of the leek in these times was extremely powerful.
 It was believed that leeks could cure common colds, alleviate pain during childbirth, ward against wounds in battle, protect against lightning strikes and keep evil spirits at bay.

 Or was the relationship with the leek one of romance?
 It was believed that the leek could help a maiden learn who would become her husband – all she had to do was sleep with a leek under her pillow on St David’s feast day, and her beau-to-be would appear in her dreams.

-The Welsh connection even appears in Shakespeare.
-He refers to wearing a leek as a Welsh custom in his play Henry V, when the King tells the Welsh warrior Fuellen that he is wearing a leek “for I am Welsh, you know, good countryman”.
+The Welsh connection even appears in the work of William Shakespeare.
+He refers to wearing a leek as a Welsh custom in his play Henry V, when the king tells the Welsh warrior Fuellen that he is wearing a leek “for I am Welsh, you know, good countryman”.